 Let’s take this recording, which I’ve shown you before—it comes from my “demoing plug-ins” session.
-You’ll note the tune already has a bit of a 70s rock vibe.
+You’ll note the tune already has a bit of a 1970s rock vibe.
 Here is a static mix with minimal processing (like, one EQ on the snare, one on the room mics), and some sample augmentation (on the snare).

 However, the EQ signature is often quite different: here, we hear more of the subharmonic range.
 We feel 60 Hz and below quite clearly.
 The 500 Hz “beach ball” range can also be scooped out, and you’ll often note some added attack around 800 Hz to 1 kHz—though not too much.

 Observe songs such as “Untitled (How Does It Feel)” by D’Angelo, or “Pretty Wings” by Maxwell, and you’ll note two things right out of the gate: the qualities listed above, and also, the way these kicks don’t conflict with the bass in the mix.

 I’ll instantiate a dynamic notch on the bass, and use the sidechain feature in Neutron to tie it to the kick.
 When the kick hits, the bass will duck down, but only in that frequency.